DPDK/dpdk/doc/guides/nics/mlx5.rst

   Maximum size of packet to be inlined.
 This limits the size of packet to be inlined.
 If the size of a packet is larger than configured value, the packet isn't inlined even though there's enough space remained in the descriptor.
 Instead, the packet is included with pointer.

-  Effective only when Enhanced MPS is supported.
-The default value is 256.
+This parameter is deprecated.

 - ``tx_vec_en`` parameter [int]

   A nonzero value enables Tx vector on ConnectX-5, ConnectX-6 and BlueField NICs if the number of global Tx queues on the port is less than ``txqs_max_vec``.
+The parameter is deprecated and ignored.

   This option cannot be used with certain offloads such as ``DEV_TX_OFFLOAD_TCP_TSO, DEV_TX_OFFLOAD_VXLAN_TNL_TSO, DEV_TX_OFFLOAD_GRE_TNL_TSO, DEV_TX_OFFLOAD_VLAN_INSERT``.